itumulak/wordpress-traefik-docker-swarm/README.md

 # wordpress-traefik-docker-swarm
-This template project lets you deploy WordPress enviroment both in local or production.
+This template project lets you deploy WordPress enviroment both in local and production.
 Utilizing Docker for container orchestration, then Traefik v1.7 for SSL (self-signed), load balancing, and reverse proxy.

 ## Usage